Skip to content

 Hometown Pride Scholarship for Local School Employees

-Beginning in Spring 2023, Minot State will offer an automatic $1000 scholarship for all K-12 school employees who qualify for graduate admission and enroll in a graduate program full-time (9 or more credits).
+Minot State offers a $1000 scholarship for all K-12 school employees who qualify for graduate admission and enroll in a graduate program full-time (9 or more credits).
 Students who enroll part-time (fewer than 9 credits) may receive a $500 scholarship.
 To qualify, you must be new graduate student enrolled in a certificate, master’s, or specialist program and currently employed at a K-12 school from a qualifying county.
+More information and deadline to apply are provided below.

 Terms and Conditions